RoshchinM/de_zoomcamp_2024_UCL_2016-2022/README.md

 # Technologies
 In this project I mostly used the tools that I learned from Data-Eng-zoomcamp-2024

-1) Mage for data orchestration
+1) Google Cloud Storage - datalake to store raw dataset in buckets
-2) Google Cloud Storage - datalake to store raw dataset in buckets
+2) Mage for data orchestration
-3) Google BigQuery - data warehouse.
+3) Terraform
-4) Dbt cloud - for developing Analytical Views
+4) Google BigQuery - data warehouse.
-5) Google Compute Engine as the virtual host to host our data pipeline ?
+5) Dbt cloud - for developing Analytical Views
 6) Looker - visualization dashboard with main metrics that will helps to find ingsights from data

 ## Installation and Setup
 To set up the project, follow the detailed installation and configuration instructions provided below.
 The guide will walk you through the necessary steps, including the installation of required dependencies and the configuration of GCP services.

-### 1) Clone the repo and move to the repo directory to use the Makefile
+Clone the repo and move to the repo directory to use the Makefile
 ```
 git clone https://github.com/RoshchinM/de_zoomcamp_2024_UCL_2016-2022
 ```